 Please give generously if you are able or contribute whatever you can.
 Thank you very much to donors who have already stepped up and to the Pema Chödrön Foundation.

-For those who are able to support the ongoing shedra programs after the launch, commitments of monthly operating support, even in small amounts, are crucial.
+For those who are able to support the ongoing shedra programs, commitments of monthly operating support, even in small amounts, are crucial.
 The single most important cost for keeping the shedra in operation for adults, and also for children, is for food.
 It costs about $1 per day per person to feed the participants in the shedra programs, whether adults or children, monks or nuns.